What Are 5 Ways to Build Credit?

 Consistent, on-time payments are the bedrock of a good credit score.
 This holds the most weight in credit scoring models, making it an essential habit for establishing healthy credit.

-Lenders and credit bureaus use your payment history as an indicator of your financial habits.
-Each on-time payment adds to your credibility, showcasing your reliability and responsibility.
 Conversely, a single late payment can negatively impact your score and make you look unreliable to lenders and credit bureaus.
 Even a seemingly minor delay can cause a negative impact.
-Whether your payment is late by one day or 60 days, it can take up to seven years for late payments to be withdrawn from your credit report.
+Whether your payment is late by one day or 60 days, it can take up to seven years for late payments to stop showing up on your credit report.

 To help ensure timely payments, try automating your payments.
 Many billers offer autopay options, which automatically deduct your payment on the due date.
 Calendar alerts, smartphone notifications, or physical reminders, such as sticky notes, can also be helpful.
-Find whatever reminder system works best for you to help prioritize timely payments each month.

 2. Maintain a Low Credit Utilization Ratio

-Your credit utilization ratio is the percentage of your total credit limit you’re actively using.
-For example, if you have a credit limit of $10,000 and you spend $5,000, you have a credit utilization ratio of 50%.
-Anything above 30% is considered a high credit utilization ratio.
+Anything above 30% is typically considered a high credit utilization ratio.
 Lenders and credit bureaus see a high credit utilization ratio as a sign of financial recklessness or distress, which can, in turn, negatively impact your credit score and your ability to secure favorable loans and interest rates.
-On the other hand, a low utilization ratio signals responsible borrowing, demonstrating you’re comfortably managing your credit, not living on the edge of your limit.

 To maintain a low utilization ratio, prioritize paying off existing debts before taking on new ones.
 Always be sure to spend within your means.
 Identify how much of your available credit you can spend without exceeding the 30% guideline.